PBRjr/obsidian-eberron-notes/Misc Files/Statblocks.md

 **Pseudopod**: Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 7 (1d8 + 3) bludgeoning damage.
 If the mimic is in object form, the target is subjected to its Adhesive trait.

 **Bite**: Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 7 (1d8 + 3) piercing damage plus 4 (1d8) acid damage.
-## Structures
-### Balista
-AC 15
-HP 40
-_Hardened_: Damage is only applied when 20 or more is delt in one attack

-Takes 1 action to load, 1 action to aim, 1 action to fire If within sightline and range, target must make a DC 15 dexterity saving through or be struck, dealing 6d8 piercing damage.